psychoinformatics-de/rdm-course/_episodes/01-content-tracking-with-datalad.md

 Imagine also that the project is a collaborative effort.
 For example, the data may be collected by you and several colleagues, and analyzed by other members of your team (or by an entirely different team).
-You may wish to have a mechanism to synchronizes your personal datasets with a centralist storage (for example, your laboratory network storage), which preserves the origin of files as all of you are making simultaneous contributions over time.
+You may wish to have a mechanism to synchronize your personal datasets with a centralized storage (for example, your laboratory network storage), which preserves the origin of files as all of you are making simultaneous contributions over time.
 This is distributed version control.